 Question 2: In your opinion, what is the optimal length of one video answer?

 According to 52.4% of our respondents, the optimal length of one video answer is within two minutes.
-This means that on average recruiters expect video answers to be somewhere between one and two minutes.
 The second largest share of preferences were answers within one minute with 33.5% of the responses.

 Longer expected answers might translate into fewer questions per interview, so no conclusions of the total duration of the video answers per interview can be made.